-The number of crime incidents in Seattle saw an overall decrease last week, after a previous rise, according to SpotCrime, which collects data from police agencies and validated sources.
-Incidents fell to 1,497 for the week of July 22, down from 1,881 the week before.
+The number of crime incidents in Seattle saw an overall decrease last week, after a previous rise, according to data from SpotCrime, which collects data from police agencies and validated sources.
+Incidents fell to 1,158 for the week of May 27, down from 1,671 the week before.

-The specific offenses that decreased the most were assault and theft.
-Assault fell to 92 incidents last week, from 120 the week before.
-Theft went from 237 to 210.
+The specific offenses that decreased the most were theft and assault.
+Theft fell to 111 incidents last week, from 231 the week before.
+Assault went from 98 to 54.

-There were 37 reported vandalism incidents last week.
-That represents a steady state from the previous week.
+There were 32 reported vandalism incidents last week.
+That represents a decrease from 43 incidents the previous week.

-Among the few types of offenses that saw an uptick last week, reports of burglary went from 80 to 87.
-Incidents of robbery rose from 16 to 18, and shootings went up from one to two.
+Among the few types of offenses that saw an uptick last week, shootings went from four to five.

-There were 1,051 reports of "other" crimes, a decrease of 339 from the previous week.
+There were 889 reports of "other" crimes, a decrease of 288 from the previous week.
 SpotCrime's broad "other" category includes a variety of offenses like fraud, trespassing, public disturbance and traffic violations.
-Of those incidents, 17 involved arrests, such as for drug possession, up from 14 reported arrests the week before.
+Of those incidents, nine involved arrests, such as for drug possession, down from 14 reported arrests the week before.

-Looking at crime patterns in different areas of the city, Capitol Hill, Ballard and Central Business District had the most reported incidents last week.
-Capitol Hill was at the top of the list the previous week as well.
+Considering the concentration of crime across the city, Central Business District, Capitol Hill and Ballard had the most reported incidents last week.
+Central Business District and Capitol Hill were at the top of the list the previous week as well.

-Crime in Capitol Hill decreased the most.
-Crime reports in Central District also fell, after increasing the week before, and incidents in Belltown are down considerably as well.
+Crime in Queen Anne decreased the most.
+Crime reports in the University District also fell, after increasing the week before, and incidents in Belltown are down considerably as well.

-Regarding when most crimes are committed, Tuesday, Thursday and Sunday had the most reported crimes last week.
-The largest decrease from the previous week occurred on Wednesday, Thursday and Sunday, while incidents on Tuesday, Friday and Saturday went up.
-Comparing times of day, late night, early morning and evening saw the most crime last week.
+Regarding when most crimes are committed, Sunday, Saturday and Wednesday saw the most crime incidents last week.
+The largest decrease from the previous week occurred on Tuesday, Thursday and Monday, while incidents on Sunday and Saturday went up.
+Comparing times of day, early morning, late afternoon and evening saw the most crime last week.